Build an ISO Hybrid Live Image¶

 The image is now complete and ready to use.
 See Deploy ISO Image on an USB Stick and Deploy ISO Image as File on a FAT32 Formated USB Stick for further information concerning deployment.

-snapshots.
-The following list describes important live ISO features and
+The following list describes important Live ISO features and their support

 and dmsquash